SalahHamza/snackbars/README.md

 * **gap**: `Number` - gap between every snackbar and the other in milliseconds. defaults to **500** milliseconds.

 **Note**: If you don't provide actions or a duration a **dismiss** action will be made for you to hide the snackbar.

+## License

+**Snackbars** is a public domain work, dedicated using [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).
+Feel free to do whatever you want with it.